johentsch/ms3/docs/quick.rst

 After parsing a score, all contained information is accessible in structured formats.
 Most information is returned as :obj:`pandas.DataFrame`, whereas a given set of metadata is accessible as dictionary.

-Since this information is attached to the parsed MSCX file (and not, say to loaded annotations), it is accessible via ``s.mscx``.
+Since this information is attached to the parsed MSCX file (and not, say, to loaded annotations), it is accessible via ``s.mscx``.

 Metadata